 Consult with your tax advisor to understand the tax implications and guidelines specific to your situation.

-Obtain the necessary documentation from your fund provider to support your tax deduction claim and maximize your tax returns.
+Obtain the necessary documentation from your fund provider to support your tax deduction claim, and ensure correct filing of your tax returns.

 Step 6: Recommend Grant Distributions